|Yup, this is why we're all in this game: A CR90 fleeing some unknown ship of some type or another|

 |Scourge of the Imperial Navy!|

 TRCs turned CR90s ON when they showed up.
-Because it's not a tap effect, it just alters a defense token to the Red side (or discards it), the ability to do it twice allows you to all but be sure your ship is doing SOMETHING.
-The basic ability to guarantee minimum 4 damage from a CR90 double arcing your ship if an opponent lands near you (you're letting them come to you and then running away like I advised, right?) is such a pain to deal with, as bracing twice not only gets rid of the token, but they're doing it again next turn.
+The basic ability to guarantee minimum 2 damage from a red dice and fix any blanks you roll is such a pain to deal with.
 The damage comes in such small amounts that it's hard to use defense tokens effectively.... just like squadron fighting!
 These upgrades are so commonly seen on CR90As that they'll often be referred to as TRCR90s.
 It's 51 points of great support that'll plug into most lists and does a job very well.
 They add in damage on ships either early in the turn, forcing them to consider spending defense tokens or leaving unshielded parts of the hull, or they add in later when your other ships have gone, causing the unshielded opponent ship to take more damage.

 Every other (non title) upgrade usually found on CR90As is just for doing what it does better.